-Our Emergency Assistance Program provides a safety net for vulnerable West Australians experiencing immediate or imminent financial hardship.
+Our Emergency Assistance Program (Emergency Relief) provides a safety net for people who are experiencing immediate or imminent financial hardship.

-Individuals and families experiencing financial difficulties and, who have limited means or resources to help them alleviate their financial crisis, may be able to access emergency assistance with basic necessities.
+Individuals and families experiencing financial difficulties, who have limited means or resources to help them alleviate their financial crisis, may be able to access emergency assistance to help with basic necessities.

 What are the benefits of the Emergency Assistance Program?